-The Parsonage Inn, LLC
+The Parsonage Inn LLC

 The parsons behind The Parsonage Inn are pastors Steven and Deb Koster.
 They love ministry and hospitality, and have a heart for healthy marriages and families.
 For decades they have encouraged families to stoke the Holy Spirit’s flame at home.
-That vision eventually developed in part into opening the Parsonage Inn.
+That vision eventually developed in part into opening The Parsonage Inn.

 Prior to ordained ministry, Steven’s career led him through two decades of technology, communications, and community building.
 Before attending seminary, he directed Calvin College’s media production and then launched online communities and products for Avid Technologies in Boston.
-After seminary, he joined Back to God Ministries International as the Director of ReFrame Media in 2006, bringing a wealth of media knowledge and experience, as well as a heart for outreach.
+After seminary, he joined Back to God Ministries International as the Director of ReFrame Media in 2006, bringing a wealth of media knowledge and experience as well as a heart for outreach.

-The house at 423 Madison Ave SE was built in 1882 by Robert Corson and his wife Sarah Skelding Corson.
-Robert Corson was a salesman and executive in the furniture industry for which Grand Rapids was famous.
-They raised three children in the home and often had sisters-in-law, Sarah’s mother, and service staff living with them.
-Robert Corson died in 1917, and his wife died in 1929.
-After nearly fifty years, the family sold the house.
+Robert and Sarah had two boys when they moved in, and a daughter soon followed.
+They raised three children in the home, and often had sisters-in-law, Sarah’s parents, and service staff living with them.
+The family members appear often in the social pages of local newspapers in the early 20th century.
+Robert Corson died in 1914, and Sarah died in 1929.
+After nearly fifty years, the Corson family sold the house.

-In 1999, the house was purchased by lawyer Daniel R Gravelyn and Erin E Gravelyn.
-After Daniel died suddenly, the house was eventually sold in 2012 to John Scheid & Daniel Snyder, who filled it with a wide array of beautiful antiques.
+In 1998, the house was purchased by lawyer Daniel R. Gravelyn and Erin E. Gravelyn (Nov 24, 1998, SW Michigan MLS #3365469 $337,750).
+After Daniel died of cancer in 2010, the house was eventually sold by his estate in 2012 (Nov 28, 2012, SW Michigan MLS #12045427, $265,000) to John Scheid & Daniel Snyder, who filled it with a wide array of beautiful antiques.